 We are dependent on our out-license agreements with Astellas to further develop and commercialize ASP0113.
-The failure to maintain these agreements, or the failure of Astellas to perform its obligations under these agreements, could negatively impact our business.
+The failure to maintain these agreements, or the failure of Astellas to perform its obligations under these agreements, could negatively impact our husiness.

 Pursuant to the terms of our out-license agreements with Astellas, we granted to Astellas exclusive worldwide rights to develop and commercialize certain products, including ASP0113 but excluding CyMVectinTM, for the control and prevention of CMV infection in immunocompromised patients, including transplant recipients and transplant donors, and pursuant to the terms of our supply and services agreement with Astellas, we are obligated to perform certain development activities and supply Astellas with its product requirements for development and initial commercialization activities.
 Consequently, our ability to generate any revenues from ASP0113 depends on Astellas' ability to develop, obtain regulatory approvals for and successfully commercialize ASP0113.
 We have limited control over the amount and timing of resources that Astellas will dedicate to these efforts.
+For example, based on the results of the Phase 2 clinical trial evaluating ASP0113 in kidney transplant patients, Astellas has informed us that they do not plan to pursue further clinical development of ASP0113 in solid organ transplant indications.